naima90/movie-searcher/README.md

 1. Open the application in your browser at `http://localhost:3000`.
 2. Use the search bar to find movies by title.
 3. Click on a movie to view detailed information.
-4. Save movies to your favorites list for future reference.
+4. Save movies to your favourites list for future reference.

 ## Contributing